 Applying RIP route protocol with basic configuration in switch is simple.
-Normally you only
+Normally you only have to open the RIP switch and configure the segments running RIP, namely send and receive

 Command Explanation

 Global Mode

 router rip Enables RIP; the no router rip command disables

 no router rip RIP.

 Router and address family configuration

 mode

-network no network Enables the segment running RIP protocol; the no
+network < A.B.C.D/M ifname vlan> no network < A.B.C.D/M ifname vlan> Enables the segment running RIP protocol; the no

 network command

-deletes the segment.
+no network (A.B.C.D/W ijname vian> deletes the segment.